 We’ve all seen a Netflix comedy special — the performer stands on a bare stage as laughing patrons sip beer and lean in to absorb every word.
-However, New York City has seen some changes in the performance venue landscape with Caveat.
+However, Caveat in New York City does things differently than the average performance venue.

-Caveat supports the best of New York’s performance scene: comedians, storytellers, drag queens, and even the occasional astronomer.
-The venue welcomes anyone with a story to tell, saying: “when someone is passionate about what they’re talking about, it’s amazing to watch.”
+Caveat NYC supports the best of New York’s performance scene: comedians, storytellers, drag queens, and even the occasional astronomer.
+The venue welcomes anyone with a story to tell, saying, “when someone is passionate about what they’re talking about, it’s amazing to watch.”

 With a stocked bar to the side of long tables, they avoid the typical drink minimums other comedy bars enforce.
 And although that’s admirable from the perspective of supporting the arts, it makes hitting their bottom line harder.

 So, how exactly did Bbot help increase their 2021 check size by 30% compared to 2019?
 We sat down with Caveat Co-founder Ben Lillie to talk shop and learn more about how he’s been leading his performance venue and bar to success.

 Caveat NYC’s unique approach to entertainment drew large crowds of all kinds, putting them squarely in the best-of-comedy circuit, with names ranging from Tig Notaro to New Yorker cartoonists.